 Onions are a Canine Killer

-It’s troublesome that such a common vegetable can be so deadly for pets.
+It’s concerning that such a common vegetable has the potential to be so deadly for pets.
 Onions rank up there with grapes, raisins and chocolate in terms of toxicity for dogs.

+Thiosulphate is in onions.
+It’s toxic and can destroy your dog’s red blood cells.
+These cells deliver oxygen to the organs, including the brain.
 The liver is particularly vulnerable in a canine case of Heinz Body Anemia.

 Symptoms or Lack Thereof

-An Onion Pet Poisoning Plan
+Onion Pet Poisoning Plan

 Conclusion on Onions

 Never give a dog an onion.
 Even recipes containing this veggie are a no-no. Many dogs have died from eating onions.
 Get a vet’s help if you suspect your dog has consumed more than a small amount.
 Fido may need detox treatment because this food is very poisonous.
 Prevent a tragedy by keeping onions away from the family dog.